BEV, PHEV, HEV, ICE – what on earth do they mean?

 Notice we have lost the ‘plug-in’?
 This is because – yes, you guessed it – you can’t plug them in.

-The car will often run on the battery alone at low speeds.
+The car will run on the battery at low speeds.
 As soon as the car needs to go faster, the petrol / diesel engine kicks in.

 The driver of a HEV will hear the petrol /diesel engine running most of the time.
 The PHEV driver will usually not hear the engine, except on longer trips once the battery has run out of charge.

-The battery itself charges partly via ‘regenerative braking’.
+The battery itself charges partly via ‘regenerative braking’, as is the case also with BEVs and PHEVs.
 When you press the brake pedal, it makes the electric motor go in reverse and act as a generator.
 As a generator, the electric motor can charge the battery.

 So, braking = charging the on-board battery.
 This is one of the ways how HEVs get round the problem of not being able to plug in like a PHEV.